Southpaw1496/Castaway/README.md

 ## Planned Functionality that might happen but probably not
 * The ability to subscribe to Podcast feeds
 * Notification when a Podcast feed gets updated

+As this project is to help me learn Python, I am not accepting pull requests at this time.